Let’s Get Ready to Crumble! (Cranberry Apricot Oatmeal Cookies)

 Last weekend Omnivore threw a cookie contest or as they called it a Cookie Crumble.
 You could either bake a batch of cookies or pay 5 dollars to taste and judge ever tasty morsel.
 I signed up to bring cookies of course.

-Tactically I knew if I was serious I needed to make a cookie that stood out, had some sort of chocolate in it, maybe a different spice, a catchy name and garner attention at first glance (sprinkles, icing, I have no shame cookie bling).
+Tactically I knew if I was serious I needed to make a cookie that stood out, had some sort of chocolate in it, maybe a different spice, a catchy name and garnered attention at first glance (sprinkles, icing, I have no shame cookie bling).
 After mulling it over and perusing through different baking books and blogs I came up with…….drum roll please…..

 Whaaat?
 I know, that hardly fits my criteria for a winning cookie.
 In fact quite the opposite.